HangfireIO/Hangfire.Documentation/configuration/configuring-logging.rst

 Adding a custom logger
 -----------------------

-It is very simple to add a custom logger implementation, if your application uses other logging library than listed above.
-You only need to implement the following interfaces:
+It is very simple to add a custom logger implementation.
+If your application uses another logging library that is not listed above, you only need to implement the following interfaces:

 .. code-block:: csharp